MattIPv4/alveus-map/README.md

 This project uses the `sass` package to compile styling, `esbuild` to bundle the JavaScript, and `posthtml` to generate the HTML.
-It makes use of the `svg-pan-zoom` and `hammerjs` packages to provide the pan and zoom functionality for the map, as well as the `markdown-it` and `markdown-it-link-attributes` packages to render the content for each building's information overlay.
+It makes use of the `svg-pan-zoom` and `hammerjs` packages to provide the pan and zoom functionality for the map, as well as the `markdown-it`, `markdown-it-link-attributes` and `grey-matter` packages to render the content for each building's information overlay during the build process.

-_(The userland `punnycode` package is also a runtime dependency, as `markdown-it` requires it and we're in a browser context.)_
+_Note: If you're looking to edit the map SVG itself, please reach out to me as it is exported from a Figma file that acts as the source of truth, but is not published in this repository._

 ## Deployment